MasroorFahim/demo/README.md

-# House price analysis by ann, a deep learning approach
+# House price analysis by Artificial Neural Networks
 hello, so here we gonna take a dataset of housingdataset and see what we can do with the dataset.